infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violation-reasons.md

 The Controller was unable to communicate with you and has subsequently removed you from the server.
-This has not resulted in a Violation and you can return to the server at any time.
+This has not been counted as a Violation and you can return to the server at any time.